 Notwithstanding the foregoing, the Quiet Enjoyment of the Apartment by the Lessee and Residents shall specifically exclude the right of the Lessee to smoke in the Apartment.
-Accordingly, the Lessee shall be required to act in compliance with the Building Wide Smoking Ban and is specifically prohibited from smoking inside Apartments, including the terraces, balconies, maid's room, portions of the roof and patios adjacent to such Apartment, and in/on the enclosed common areas of the Lessor's Building, except for smoking in a restricted smoking area specifically designated by the Board of Directors, if any, which smoking area shall not be within thirty (30') feet of any entry door or window of an Apartment, unless such thirty (30') feet distance is less than the distance of an abutting public street and/or public sidewalk, and in that case, the ban is to the border of the end of the boundary line of the Lessor and the beginning of the boundary line of the location of such public street and/or sidewalk.
+Accordingly, the Lessee shall be required to act in compliance with the Building Wide Smoking Ban and is specifically prohibited from smoking inside Apartments, including the terraces, balconies, maid's room, portions of the roof and patios adjacent to such Apartment, and in/on the enclosed common areas of the Lessor's Building, except for smoking area shall not be within thirty (30') feet of any entry door or window of an Apartment, unless such thirty (30') feet distance is less than the distance of an abutting public street and/or public sidewalk, and in that case, the ban is to the border of the end of the boundary line of the Lessor and the beginning of the boundary line of the location of such public street and/or sidewalk.